wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 **Captcha Computica**
  - An instantiation of a captcha that requires the user to enter the words represented by a common computer acronym.

+**Captcha Musica**
+ - A harmonious captcha that requires the user to enter the musical term or instrument shown in the captcha.

+**Captcha Geographica**
+ - A modification of the traditional captcha that requires the user to enter the name of a capital city or geographical place.

+**Captcha Numerica**
+ - A unified rendering of an abstract captcha that requires the user to enter the number or numerical idea forming the basis of the word shown in the captcha.

+**Captcha Sportica**
+ - A healthy competitor and winning captcha that requires the user to enter the name of the sport practiced by the individual shown in the captcha.

 These captcha functions not only provide your WordPress posts with enhanced security, but have been thoughtfully designed to increase the overall appeal of your content to those viewing your posts.